March 11, 1962 to November 24th, 1993 Chestnut Pinto Mare

 Stormy was Misty's last and most famous offspring.
 She sported a chestnut pinto coat and a unique facial marking shaped like a crescent moon.
 Misty was in foal with Stormy when a nor'easter struck in March 1962.
 Misty was put into Ralph and Jeanette Beebe's kitchen in their house for a temporary home since her stable flooded.
 Due to the elements of the storm, Misty kept postponing giving birth to her foal, so the Beebes decided to take her to Dr. Finney's place in Pocomoke, Maryland.
 Shortly after arriving in Pocomoke Misty gave birth to Stormy.

 The nor'easter created major devastation on the islands.
 Over half of the wild ponies on Assateague had perished in the storm, and with so few left, the probability of a Pony Penning that summer was slim.
 The birth of Stormy, who was named for the disaster, gave everyone new hope.
 To raise money to rebuild the herds of Assateague, Stormy and Misty went on special appearances to theaters that were showing the movie of Misty.
 Stormy shared the spotlight with her mother, and even stole the show a few times.
-Thanks to the two ponies, enough money was raised and the herds of Assateague were refurbished with ponies bought back from previous roundups.
+Thanks to the two ponies, enough money was raised and the herds of Assateague were restocked with ponies bought back from previous roundups.
 Marguerite Henry wrote Stormy's story in her book Stormy: Misty's Foal, making it her third Chincoteague story written.
 The real story of Stormy's birth and many photos of her were published in The Pictorial Life Story of Misty by Marguerite Henry.

-Stormy grew up on the Beebe Ranch, and was constantly visited by admirers.
-Because she had grown up in the spotlight, she took all the attention for granted and was indifferent towards people.
-She had been taught to stand on the stepstool and greet her visitors, like her famous mother.
+Stormy grew up on the Beebe Ranch and was constantly visited by admirers.
+Because she had grown up in the spotlight she took all the attention for granted and was indifferent towards people.
+She had been taught to stand on the stepstool and greet her visitors like her famous mother.

 Click on the photo for more pictures of Stormy